MikeHopley/ftl-ships-strategy/index.md

 Doors are much too expensive to buy.
 Note you don't get airlocks (although hull breaches can be used).

+[Defence drones work well on this ship](https://i.imgur.com/FUSYVNi.jpg), as all rooms are outside the blind spot.

 ### Balance Mod

 Doors are much cheaper (30), but still not worth it.
 Rock Plating sells for 30, Fire Bomb for 22, Teleporter costs 85.